Actindo-AG/Documentation/Cloudinary/Operation/01_ManageCloudinaryFiles.md

 5. Depending on your objective, click on one of the following buttons displayed in the *Delete image* window:

   - [REMOVE ASSIGNMENT (KEEP IN CLOUDINARY)]
   Only the assignment to the image will be removed.
-When displaying the list of unassigned items, the image will be listed again.
+When displaying the list of unassigned items, the image may be listed again.
 The *Delete image* window is closed.
   - [REMOVE ASSIGNMENT (DELETE IN CLOUDINARY)]
-  The assignment to the image will be removed and the image itself will be deleted in Cloudinary.
+  The assignment to the image will be removed and the image itself will be deleted in Cloudinary when saving the product.
 The *Delete image* window is closed.

     > [Info] Note that problems may occur when deleting an image to which other dependencies exist, for instance if the image is already available in a web shop.